Thu 4th July 2024

-Getting there: There is a train station in Haltwhistle so can you travel by train with trains via Carlisle or direct from Newcastle.
+Getting there: There is a train station in Haltwhistle so you can travel by train via Carlisle or direct from Newcastle.
 There is also a car park at the hotel for car drivers.

 Nearest airport is Newcastle but it is easier to fly to Manchester and get the TransPennine Express Train Service that operates direct from Manchester Airport to Carlisle and on to Haltwhistle.

 Price: £1,100 per person for solo occupancy ensuite room fully inclusive to include :

 If you bring a partner/friend the price per person in a shared room is £770

 - Expert Guiding by one of our most experienced WalkingWomen guides